Puja1105/firstproject-demo/README.md

 # firstproject-demo
-This is my first Git Repository.
+This is my 1st Git Repository.